What is a Forex Card: Meaning, How It Works, and How to Get One

 With no hidden markups, the Wise Travel card is a smart way to spend abroad.
 You'll always get the real interbank exchange rate for conversions across 40+ currencies.
 Wise's transparent, low pricing, plus no foreign transaction fees or forex markups, usually means you are getting the best value for your money.

 The fully digital account opening and vKYC process allows you to sign up from the comfort of your home, and there are no annual or monthly fees either.
 Simply order your card, show proof of your travels, load your funds, and you're all set.
-Plus - card orders are currently free to Indian addresses (only until February 10, 2026)!
+Plus - card orders are currently free to Indian addresses (limited time launch offer, while stocks last)!
 A physical Wise card enables you to make secure chip and PIN payments and get some free ATM withdrawals while you're overseas.
 You can also instantly freeze or unfreeze your card in the app anytime for peace of mind.

 Wherever your travels take you, the Wise Travel card is the only forex card you'll need to make spending internationally simpler and cheaper.